Greatest Literature banner

 Charges of racism

 One aspect of The Thirty-Nine Steps that does get discussed today is its alleged racism, specifically anti-Semitism.
-The late Canadian novelist Mordecai Richler caused a stir by pointing to the most offending passage, a speech by the character Scudder early in the novel:
+The late Canadian novelist Mordecai Richler caused a stir by pointing to the most offending passage, appearing early in Buchan's book:

 "...The Jew is everywhere, but you have to go far down the backstairs to find him.
 Take any big Teutonic business concern.
 If you have dealings with it the first man you meet is Prince von und zu Something, an elegant young man who talks Eton-and-Harrow English.
 But he cuts no ice.
 If your business is big, you get behind him and find a prognathous Westphalian with a retreating brow and the manners of a hog.
 He is the German business man that gives your English papers the shakes.
 But if you're on the biggest kind of job and are bound to get to the real boss, ten to one you are brought up against a little white-faced Jew in a bath-chair with an eye like a rattlesnake.
 Yes, sir, he is the man who is ruling the world just now, and he has his knife into the Empire of the Tzar, because his aunt was outraged and his father flogged in some one-horse location on the Volga."

-Besides noting that bath-chairs with eyes like rattlesnakes are hard to find these days, one should immediately realize this is dialogue from a character and by itself could show only that Buchan included an anti-Semitic character in his novel, not that the novelist or his novel is anti-Semitic.
+One should immediately realize this is dialogue from a character and by itself can show only that Buchan includes an anti-Semitic character in his novel—namely the journalist Scudder—not that the novelist or his novel is anti-Semitic.
+Though one might still wonder why.

 Buchan's defenders have also pointed out that in this passage and in other lines just before this passage, the character explains that centuries of persecution of the Jews have led to this situation.
 But this defence is naïve.
-Noting the Jews have historical justifications for revenge would not justify spreading hateful conspiracy theories that the Jews secretly rule the world.
+Noting historical justifications does not not balance out repeating hateful conspiracy theories.

-A more effective defence is to point out that this character's racist assessment is not adopted by the narrator nor verified in the novel's development.
-In fact, the Jewish-anarchist-capitalist plot (there's a weird combination for you) is discredited in the novel, in favour of a simple matter of international espionage by Germany against Britain.
+A more effective defence is to point out Scudder's racist assessment is not adopted by the novel's narrator nor justified in the novel's development.
+In fact, the postulated Jewish-anarchist-capitalist plot (there's a weird combination for you) is discredited in the novel, in favour of a simpler matter of international espionage by Germany against Britain.

 Moreover, one of the characters we're obviously meant to admire, Sir Walter Bullivant, refers to Scudder's "odd biases" about the Jews and says Scudder was off-track in his conspiracy theories.
 For some critics this comes too late in the novel and is too slender to offset the effect of the earlier, more elaborated alleged anti-Semitic speech.

-Also worrying is a throwaway remark the narrator makes about halfway through:
+Also worrying is a throwaway remark the narrator does make about halfway through:

 ...I was desperately hungry.
 When a Jew shoots himself in the City and there is an inquest, the newspapers usually report that the deceased was 'well-nourished'.
 I remember thinking that they would not call me well-nourished....